vizui/designpatterns/docs/guides/design/effectiveforms.md

 Asking for information because 'it might be useful' or 'it helps with our record keeping' should be considered against all of these factors.

+<br><br>
 </div>

 <div class="pl-pattern">
 ### Attribution

-This guide on effective forms has been adapted from the guide [Designing transactions](https://www.gov.uk/service-manual/user-centred-design/designing-transactions.html) in the [GOV.UK Government Service Design Manual](https://www.gov.uk/service-manual), which is licensed under the [Open Government License v2.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/).
+This guide on effective forms has been adapted from the guide [Effective forms](https://cfpb.github.io/design-manual/guides/effective-forms.html) in the [CFPB Design Manual](https://cfpb.github.io/design-manual/) which is itself adapted from the guide [Designing transactions](https://www.gov.uk/service-manual/user-centred-design/designing-transactions.html) in the [GOV.UK Government Service Design Manual](https://www.gov.uk/service-manual), which is licensed under the [Open Government License v2.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/).
 <br><br>
 </div>